benlikescode/snippy/README.md

 1. First, make sure you have an account on [Snippy](https://snippy.app).

 2. Install the VS Code extension from the [extension marketplace](https://marketplace.visualstudio.com/items?itemName=snippy.snippy).

-3. You will be prompted to sign in with your GitHub account (use the same GitHub account as your Snippy account).
+3. Click `Login To Snippy` in the bottom status bar and sign in to your GitHub account.

 4. Once signed in, you'll see your default workspace in the status bar.

 ## Features